Do you have a question regarding one of these topics?

 Where can I get help with my classes?

 You should seek out assistance from your instructors and TAs of the class.
 Tutoring and other academic assistance is available for many of the math and science courses that are required for our programs.
-Please see the Resources section of the CEGE website for more information.
 Individual departments may also have helpful information listed on their departmental websites.

 Where is my mailbox?

 Due to the number of students in the department, we no longer have mailboxes.
-However, students can come to HI 495 to pick-up homework and assignments.
+However, students can come to Bolz Hall 436 to pick up homework and assignments from courses offered within our department.